ICS Sønderborg

 To apply for a CPR number, you must apply for entry to Denmark online.

-You will normally get a document with your CPR number and the contact points to your family doctor the same day you apply in ICS Sønderborg.
+You will normally get a document with your CPR number and the contact points to your family doctor (GP) the same day you apply in ICS Sønderborg.
 The yellow health insurance card will be sent by post within 14 days.

 Things to remember when you apply for a CPR number